-"A lot of these patients can be cared for safely in their community," said Miles Ellenby, MD, Associate Professor, Department of Pediatrics, a pediatric intensivist and medical director of the OHSU Telemedicine Network.
+"A lot of these patients can be cared for safely in their community," said Miles Ellenby, M.D., associate professor of pediatrics, OHSU School of Medicine, a pediatric intensivist and medical director of the OHSU Telemedicine Network.
 "It's just a matter of improving the comfort level on both ends of the call."

 Each hospital in OHSU's Telemedicine Network is equipped with a mobile videoconferencing unit that is moved to the patient's bedside when the doctor at the local hospital decides a consultation is needed.
 An OHSU physician connects to the mobile unit with a special laptop computer or one of the OHSU telemedicine workstations.
 The doctor in Portland can then examine the patient, monitor vital signs, read X-rays or CT scans, consult with the local physician and answer a family's questions with the secure two-way audio/video connection.

 "In a time of crisis, a telephone call is helpful," Dr. Ellenby said.
 "A picture is worth a thousand words.
 And live interactive video is priceless.
 We can actually see what's going on."

 OHSU has the oldest and most comprehensive telehealth program in the region.
 It offers an array of specialty and subspecialty services, from tele-psychiatry to the state's first neonatal telemedicine consultations as well as comprehensive telestroke and neurosurgery services.